Minimalism versus clutter

 Ask yourself: Do I really need 3 sizes of excavators?
 Do I need 6 different composite restorative systems each with a full range of shades?
 Do I need a kit containing 9 burs to prepare a crown?

 As an example as to where to start, many dentists typically have drawers full of burs of all conceivable shapes and sizes.
-By contrast, the pictured kit meets pretty much all restorative needs with only 8 burs.
+By contrast, my own bur kit meets pretty much all restorative needs with only 8 burs.

-If you don't do minimal intervention dentistry or inlays you can even eliminate #3 and #4 bringing the count down to just 6.
+If you don't do minimal intervention dentistry or inlays you can even eliminate a couple of them and bringing the count down to just 6.

 If you embrace the concept of minimalism you'll find that your work will run much more efficiently.
 You won't be wasting time hunting for instruments and burs and deciding what to use.